SerVB/hs-static-analysis/README.md

 When you add a checker, move it here.

 ### Tests
 Provide tests for every implementation.
-Inspiration can be found [here](https://github.com/SerVB/compression-server/blob/b66cdea12232ebeac58010b30235289cb1bfd1e8/tests.py) (the `unittest` library).

 ### CI
 I will set up GitHub Actions once there is a test.